Concordium/concordium-node/docs/local-chain.md

 Running the first validator:
 ```
-./concordium-node-network-setup.sh 0 8000 7000 --connect-to 0.0.0.0:8001
+./network-setup.sh 0 --connect-to 0.0.0.0:8001
 ```

 Running the second validator and connecting it to the network:
 ```
-./concordium-node-network-setup.sh 1 8001 7001 --connect-to 0.0.0.0:8000
+./network-setup.sh 1 --connect-to 0.0.0.0:8000
 ```

-where the `concordium-node-network-setup.sh` is the following shell script.
+where the `network-setup.sh` is the following shell script.
 Update the `[path-on-your-machine]` value and the envionmental variables `GENESIS_DATA_FILE_PATH` and `NODE_BAKER_PATH` respectively.

 ```
 #!/usr/bin/env bash